 While you may have a legal reason for carrying a controlled substance, like a prescription, the police might question its legitimacy during a stop.
 You could still face charges if they get the wrong impression, and the punishments for possession of a controlled substance in California are severe.

-Illegal possession of a controlled substance is when a person has or possesses a drug or other controlled substances, like cocaine, heroin, marijuana, or methamphetamine, without permission or justification.
+Illegal possession of a controlled substance is when a person has or possesses a drug or other controlled substance, like cocaine, heroin, marijuana, or methamphetamine, without permission or justification.

-The California Health and Safety Code 11350(a) HS states that it is illegal to have a controlled substance without a valid prescription.
-It also defines various kinds of controlled substances and has categorized them under Schedules.
+The California Health and Safety Code 11350(a) HS states that having a controlled substance without a valid prescription is illegal.
+It also defines various controlled substances and categorizes them under schedules.

 Possession of a controlled substance is also known as “simple possession” or “drug possession” in legal terms.
 It is a misdemeanor offense under California’s Proposition 47, the current law guiding charges for possession of a controlled substance.